 12 Weeks Pregnant with Twins – Development

-By 12 weeks along, the babies are already stretching, kicking, making fists with their hands, and fingernails are starting to grow!
+By 12 weeks of pregnancy, the babies are already stretching, kicking, making fists with their hands, and fingernails are starting to grow!
 Their faces are starting to take shape and their heads are half their entire size!
 They’ll grow into their heads eventually, don’t worry.

 When you’re pregnant with twins there are complications that can arise throughout pregnancy.
 This is especially true for identical twins who share a placenta (MoDi twins) and those who share a placenta and an amniotic sac, MoMo twins.
-The more they share, the more high risk the pregnancy and more appointments you’ll need.
+The more they share, the more high risk the pregnancy and more appointments and frequent ultrasounds you’ll need.
+Measuring amniotic fluid, blood flow, blood tests, and more will become routine after a while.

 During a MoDi Twin pregnancy, it’s important to get more specialized care than with your regular OBGYN.
-By 16 weeks pregnant you should start seeing a MFM (Maternal Fetal Medicine) doctor or Perinatal Physician, in addition to your OBGYN.
+By 16 weeks of pregnancy, you should start seeing a MFM (Maternal Fetal Medicine) doctor or Perinatal Physician, in addition to your OBGYN.

 When I was pregnant with my MoDi twins I learned this through a Facebook group as my OBGYN wasn’t aware I needed the referral, especially so early.
 I did my due diligence of research, reading journal articles like the ones I’ve referenced below, and I advocated for myself and got the referral to a Perinatal Physician.

 I’ve done a lot of research throughout my MoDi twin pregnancy and beyond, which I want to share with you.
-I’m also working on a MoDi Twin Pregnancy specific Pregnancy Journal that will be available on Etsy once I complete it!
+I’ve gone into more detail regarding MoDi twins in a blog post linked here: MoDi Twin Pregnancy Care

 Comparing First Pregnancy to MoDi Twin Pregnancy